fnl/libfnl/doc/nlp/text.rst

 Accessing the text's string
 ---------------------------

-To access slices of or iterate over the characters of the underlying string of a `Text` object, a special :attr:`.Text.string` property is provided.
+To access slices of or iterate over the characters of the underlying string of a `Text` object, a special :attr:`.Text.string` (read-only) property is provided.

 .. doctest::